Cillo98/Group-Sorter/README.md

 twoMaxGap = twoAttrGaps_{twoIndexMaxGap}
 $$

-If $oneMaxGap > 2*twoMaxGap$ , then the group at oneIndexMaxGap  needs the new entitity at least two times more than the group at twoIndexMaxGap.
+If $oneMaxGap > 2*twoMaxGap$ , then the group at oneIndexMaxGap  needs the new entity at least two times more than the group at twoIndexMaxGap.

 A further calculation made to satisfy criteria (1).
 As in the previous case, each groups’ total amounts of entities is compared to the currently chosen group’s number of entities.
 If a group has 5+% fewer entities than the chosen group, the group with the fewest entities is chosen as the destination group.
 Compared to the previous case, a lower percentage is used here due to the importance given to criteria (1) over criteria (2).
-In this case, as the addition of the new entitity’s attributeset does not affect a group’s internal balance as dramatically as in the previous case, more importance is given to keeping the total number of entities among all groups balanced.
+In this case, as the addition of the new entity’s attributeset does not affect a group’s internal balance as dramatically as in the previous case, more importance is given to keeping the total number of entities among all groups balanced.
 $$
 chosenIndex = chosenIndexCalc(chosenIndex,diffPercent,0.05)
 $$